Lynder063/old-dotfiles/README.md

+# INFO
+These dotfiles were made for my older system on Acer Aspire 3 *(AMD Vega 8 mobile, Ryzen 5 2500U, 8GB)*.
+Unfortunately it broke down.
+So i will be creating new dotfiles for my new PC which could be found on my github

-# Arch Linux Rice Setup
+## Arch Linux Rice Setup
 This setup is handcrafted configuration to provide a seamless and visually appealing user experience based on my liking.
 It includes a curated selection of applications and customizations to optimize your workflow on Arch Linux with Hyprland and other apps.

 ## Screenshots